rcaferati/react-awesome-button/README.md

 }
 ```

-### &lt;AwesomeButton /&gt; anchor tag example
+### &lt;AwesomeButton /&gt; rendered with an anchor tag

 Render the component with an `anchor` tag setting the href and target attributes.

-Checkout this example live on the storyboard.
+Checkout this example live on the [storyboard](https://caferati.me/demo/react-awesome-button/storybook/?selectedKind=AwesomeButton&selectedStory=Link).

 ```jsx
 import { AwesomeButton } from "react-awesome-button";